2024 Packing List (PDF)

 Yes.
 All applicants, new and returning, should submit a new recording with their application so that we can make appropriate music assignments.

-After we’ve received your application form, $75 application fee (waived for applications received by December 16), and placement recordings, you can expect your acceptance letter within two weeks.
+After we’ve received your application form, $80 application fee ($25 for applications received before December 18, 2023), and placement recordings, you will receive an acceptance letter via email, no later than April 15.
 If you are applying for a work-study position, you can expect to hear from us by early March.
 Once you’ve received your acceptance letter, you have two weeks to send your tuition deposit or, in the case of work-study participants, send in your signed agreement.

 Students are each assigned two groups, although occasionally some students may receive three depending on the needs of the groups.

-Music assignments will be listed online here May 22.
+Music assignments will be available on May 10, 2024 and listed online here.

 The Summer Workshop Administrative Director will contact you shortly after music assignments are posted with information about how to get your music.
-Music assignments will be listed online here May 22.
+Music assignments will be listed online here.

 No, we only have space on-campus for those participating in the Workshop.